Our top tips for your stay in Amsterdam

 Jan Luijkenstraat 1.
 Reopened in 2013 after a 10 year renovation, this world class museum is packed with Dutch masters.
 31 mins walk https://www.rijksmuseum.nl/

 Anne Frank Museum

 Prinsengracht 263-267.
 A moving reminder of the atrocities of WW2.
 Vist the hidden house where Anne Frank and her family hid.
-Tickets are released exactly 2 months in advance – book as soon as you can as the sell out fast.
-If you’ve not been successful in pre-booking tickets, keep checking from 9am on the days during your visit as 20% of tickets are released on the day.
-Entrance is by ticket only until 15:30.
-The end of the day has the least the queues.
+Tickets are released on the first Tuesday of the month for the following month – book as soon as you can as the sell out fast.
+If you’ve not been successful in pre-booking tickets, keep checking as sometimes more tickets are released.
+Entrance is by reservation only.
 6 mins walk

 Amstel 51.
-Spectacular setting and exhibitions that change every 6 months, sourced directly from the Hermitage in St Petersburg.
+Spectacular setting and exhibitions that change every 6 months.

 A fascinating museum charting the development of the canal belt, told through an audio/visual tour, also suitable for children.
-Our top pick – and no queues!
+In our opinion, this is the most underrated museum in Amsterdam – no pre-booking required and no queues!
+Our number 1 recommendation!

 Private collection in a stunning mansion on the Amstel.
 By appointment only, no children under 10 years admitted.

 The top rated boat tour in Amsterdam.
 Departing from Anne Frank House and the Rijksmuseum.
 Flagship Amsterdam is the brainchild of three young Dutch entrepreneurs (and wannabe pirates) who own 23 electric boats.
 True Amsterdam hospitality with drinks on board and enthusiastic local hosts.
 You can also arrange a private boat tour by prior arrangement. €19,50 for a round trip of 1h.